Important Info

 The Los Angeles Mirror (CA), November 9, 1948, explained a bit about the contents of lobster sauce in a review of the Ming Room restaurant.
 It noted “Canton Shrimp with lobster sauce (garlic, egg, chopped pork, and soy bean).”

 Another recipe was presented in the Pittsburgh Sun-Telegraph (PA), August 28, 1949, for Shrimps with Lobster Sauce, and the ingredients included: ½ lb. finely ground lean pork, 1 tbsp. minced carrot, 1 tbsp minced celery, 1 tsp. salt, dash pepper, ¼ cup fat or salad oil, 1 tsp salt, dash pepper, 1 clove garlic, 1 cup bouillon, 2 lbs. raw shrimps, 1 egg slightly beaten, 2 tbsps cornstarch, ¼ water, and 2 tbsp minced scallions.
-This is similar to the prior recipe.
-The Brooklyn Daily Eagle (NY), September 22, 1949, presented a similar recipe for Shrimp with Lobster Sauce, Cantonese.
+This is similar to the prior recipe from the Trenton Evening Times (NJ), April 2, 1942.
+The Brooklyn Daily Eagle (NY), September 22, 1949, presented a similar recipe for Shrimp with Lobster Sauce, Cantonese

-For example, the Boston Sunday Advertiser, December 16, 1956, provided a recipe for Shrimp with Lobster Sauce, and the ingredients included both light and heavy soy sauce.
+The Boston Sunday Advertiser, December 16, 1956, also provided a recipe for Shrimp with Lobster Sauce, and the ingredients included both light and heavy soy sauce.
 The Boston Globe (MA), August 19, 1962, had a recipe for Foo-Young-Har-Kow (shrimp with lobster sauce) which used soy sauce and gravy darkener.
+This would clearly make a darker lobster sauce.

 Nowadays, lobster sauce in New England is commonly a brown sauce, while it remains generally white in the rest of the country.
 Why the difference?
 I'll address that issue shortly.